Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

 \begin{proof} The equivalence of (a) and (b) is standard, see for example \cite[Proposition 4.4]{Pink}. \end{proof}

 The arguments of \cite[\S\S4,5]{Pink} can easily be adapted to our situation to yield the following result.
 Note that what we called weakly admissible here is called semistable in \cite{Pink}.

 \begin{theorem} The weakly admissible $z$-isocrystals with Hodge-Pink structure form a full subcategory of the category of $z$-isocrystals with Hodge-Pink structure, which has the following properties. \begin{enumerate} \item It is closed under the formation of tensor, symmetric, and exterior products, duals, extensions, kernels, and cokernels.
-Moreover it is abelian. \item A direct sum of two $z$-isocrystals with Hodge-Pink structure is weakly admissible if and only if each summand is weakly admissible. \end{enumerate} \end{theorem}
+Moreover it is abelian. \item A direct sum of two $z$-isocrystals with Hodge-Pink structure is weakly admissible if and only if each summand is weakly admissible. \item Any morphism between weakly admissible $z$-isocrystals with Hodge-Pink structure is automatically strict.